plone/training/voltoaddons/01-addon-basics.rst

     yo @plone/volto:addon

 Note: the namespace ``@plone-collective`` (or any other) is not required and is optional.
-We're using namespaces to group addons under a common "group".
+We're using namespaces to group add-ons under a common "group".
 Unfortunately the NPM ``@collective`` scope is not available to the Plone community.